Why should I record at Flat Black Studios?

 So do you guys track to tape, or digital?

 Flat Black Studios is a 24 channel ProTools based studio.
-We pride ourselves on the speed at which we can get fantastic results and basing the operation in the digital realm greatly speeds up workflow, costing you less money.
+We pride ourselves on the speed at which we can get fantastic results and basing the operation in the digital realm greatly speeds up workflow, costing you a lot less money.
 We are able to get these results thru a large variety of high end, top shelf and boutique analog solid state and tube based preamps, compressors and EQs.
 The end capture is ProTools via HD converters.
 If you do want a little tape flavor, some folks want their edited drums, drums and bass or full tracks transferred onto tape and brought back into the digital realm.
 We can do that via a 1977 MCI JH110A.

 I see on Instagram you call yourself a #ruralrecordingresort so what's up with that?

 That is a bit tongue in cheek.
 When most people think of a resort they think spa, weight room, tennis courts, stuff like that.
 When we say rural recording resort, that means we have 10 wooded acres to explore, places to crash in the studio and around the property (a couple campers), a campfire pit (with outdoor speakers for listening to your mixes), etc. There is a living room with gaming systems, and of course most importantly a fantastic studio with tons of amps, guitars, drums, piano, keyboards, Rhodes, and even a eurorack modular synth.
 This is a place to get out of your town, city or state and focus on the task at hand; making the best possible record you can, the way you want to make it.

 Bro, you trigger drums?